2lian/Motion-Stack/Documentation/use.md

 - `movement_update_rate` (Hz): Rate at which the movement computations are performed
 - `number_of_legs`: Number of leg and IK nodes that will be launched
 - `wheel_size` (mm): Size of the wheel (this data cannot be extracted from the URDF)
-- URDF info default: You can also change the path to your urdf here, if you do not uwse the general launcher.
+- URDF default path: You can also change the path to your urdf here, if you do not use the general launcher.

 ### Basic Rviz

-The setting of the Rviz interface is simply at the top of [`rviz.launch.py`](/src/rviz_basic/launch/rviz.launch.py).
+The settings of the Rviz interface is simply at the top of [`rviz.launch.py`](/src/rviz_basic/launch/rviz.launch.py).

 ## Topics and example